Iran leader refuses US help, citing virus conspiracy theory

 Wuhan is the Chinese city where the first cases of the disease were detected in December.
 In recent days, the Trump administration has increasingly referred to the virus as the "Chinese" or "Wuhan" virus, while the World Health Organization used the term COVID-19 to describe the illness the virus causes.
 Even a U.S. senator from Arkansas has trafficked in the unfounded conspiracy theory it was a man-made Chinese bioweapon.
 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.

+Iranian officials have criticized US offers of aid during the virus crisis as being disingenuous.
+They have accused the Trump administration of wanting to capitalize on its "maximum pressure" campaign against Tehran since withdrawing from the nuclear deal in May 2018.
+However, the U.S. has directly offered the Islamic Republic aid in the past despite decades of enmity, like during the devastating Bam earthquake of 2003.
+Reassigning blame could be helpful to Iran's government, which faced widespread public anger after denying for days it shot down a Ukrainian jetliner, killing 176 people.
+Widespread economic problems as well has seen mass demonstrations in recent years that saw hundreds reportedly killed.

 Iranian hard-liners have supported conspiracy theories in the past when it suited their interests.
-Following the Sept.
-11 attacks, some publicly doubted al-Qaida's role and state TV promoting the unfounded conspiracy theory that the Americans blew up the building themselves.
+Following the September 11 attacks, some publicly doubted al-Qaida's role and state TV promoting the unfounded conspiracy theory that the Americans blew up the building themselves.
 Former hard-line President Mahmoud Ahmadinejad similarly raised doubt about the Sept.
-11 attack, calling it a “big lie," while also describing the Holocaust as a “myth.”
+11 attack, calling it a "big lie," while also describing the Holocaust as a "myth."
+Meanwhile on Sunday, Iran imposed a two-week closure on major shopping malls and centers across the country to prevent spreading the virus.
+Pharmacies, supermarkets, groceries and bakeries will remain open.

+In Saudi Arabia, the kingdom said its armed forces are now taking part in combating the virus, setting up mobile hospitals in various cities.
+And in Kuwait, authorities have instituted a nightly curfew from 5 p.m. to 4 a.m., warning violators face up to three years in prison and fines of $32,000 if arrested and convicted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)